 In past years, several lawsuits against hernia mesh manufacturers have been successful for the plaintiffs.
 Johnson & Johnson paid $120 million in settlements for 3,000 cases in 2016, Endo International paid $830 million in 2014 to settle 20,000 different lawsuits, and C.R.
 Bard paid $319 million, also in 2014, in settlements for 6,000 lawsuits.

 When Should I Consider a Hernia Mesh Lawsuit?

 Have you experienced complications with your hernia mesh, such as infection or perforation?
 Have you had to undergo further surgeries to repair the damage?
 Was your hernia mesh recalled?
 Have you experienced any other health problems due to having hernia mesh used in your hernia repair surgery?
+Was your hernia mesh implanted after 2005?
 If you have answered yes to any of these questions, you may have a case against the manufacturer of your hernia mesh.